Mammoth Lakes California, USA Travel Guide

 Tourism in Mammoth Lakes directly supports the local economy.
 Your spending supports residents and local services.
 Prioritize local businesses for direct community benefit.

 Support local artisan crafts and businesses.
-Look for products that are locally made or ethically sourced.
-These purchases benefit the community and its values.
+Look for products that are locally made or responsibly sourced.
+These purchases benefit the local population and its values.

 If you wish to contribute, consider donating to local non-profits.
 Organizations focused on environmental conservation or community needs offer a direct way to support the region.